Delusion Treatment at Promises

-The delusions in delusional disorder involve circumstances that could occur, but are unlikely.
+The delusions in delusional disorder may involve circumstances that could occur, but are unlikely.
 However, the individual with the delusions is absolutely convinced that the delusions are real.
 Identifying the root cause of delusions and treating them is crucial.

 Types of Delusional Disorder

 Delusions are categorized as bizarre or non-bizarre and either mood-congruent or mood-incongruent.
 An example of a bizarre delusion is that aliens have taken control of the neighborhood, whereas a non-bizarre delusion might be that the police have one’s home under constant surveillance.

 A mood-congruent delusion has content consistent with either a manic or depressive state, while a mood-incongruent delusion is mood-neutral or has content not consistent with a manic or depressive state.

 Types of delusions are also characterized by themes, including: